FelixWaweru/elevenlabs-node/README.md

     textInput:       "mozzy is cool",                // The text you wish to convert to speech

     // Optional Parameters
+    voiceId:         "21m00Tcm4TlvDq8ikWAM",         // A different Voice ID from the default
     stability:       0.5,                            // The stability for the converted speech
     similarityBoost: 0.5,                            // The similarity boost for the converted speech
     modelId:         "elevenlabs_multilingual_v2",   // The ElevenLabs Model ID